Tracking Patches for Open Source Software Vulnerabilities: Our Approach

 \subsection{Reference Network Construction}

 The first step of \tool consists of three sub-steps.
-The first two sub-steps (i.e., \textit{advisory analysis} and \textit{reference analysis}) construct a reference network via analyzing advisories from NVD, Debian and Red Hat.
-The third sub-step (i.e., \textit{reference augment}) augments the reference network by searching relevant commit links from GitHub.
+The first~two~sub-steps (i.e., \textit{advisory analysis} and \textit{reference analysis}) construct~a~reference network via analyzing advisories from NVD,~Debian and Red Hat.
+The last sub-step (i.e., \textit{reference augmentation}) augments~the~reference network by searching relevant commit links from GitHub.

-\textbf{Advisory Analysis.} \tool first initializes the reference network by setting the CVE under analysis as the \textit{root node}, and then adds three \textit{advisory source nodes} (i.e., NVD, Debian and Red Hat) as the child node of the root node.
-These advisory source nodes are used to visualize where the finally selected patches originate.
+\textbf{Advisory Analysis.} \tool first initializes the reference~network by setting the CVE under analysis as the \textit{root node}.~It~then~adds three~\textit{advisory source nodes} (i.e., NVD, Debian and Red Hat) as the child~node~of the root node.
+These advisory source nodes are used~to visualize where the finally selected patches originate.

-\begin{exmp} Fig. \ref{fig:example} presents the complete reference network for CVE-2017-11428.
+\begin{exmp} Fig.~\ref{fig:example} presents the complete reference network for CVE-2017-11428.
 The top layer shows the root node, and the second layer shows the advisory source nodes. \end{exmp}

 Then, \tool respectively requests the advisory from NVD, Debian and Red Hat with the CVE identifier.
-Specifically, as NVD provides structured data feeds \cite{nvd-feed} of all vulnerabilities in the form of JSON by year, \tool requests and parses the corresponding JSON file to obtain the NVD advisory.
-As Debian stores advisories at a repository \cite{debian-repo}, \tool extracts the Debian advisory from the repository.
-As Red Hat provides WebService API \cite{redhat-api}, \tool uses it to retrieve the Red Hat advisory.
+Specifically, as NVD~provides structured data feeds~\cite{nvd-feed} of all vulnerabilities in the form~of JSON by year, \tool requests and parses the corresponding JSON file to obtain the NVD advisory.
+As Debian stores advisories~at~a repository~\cite{debian-repo}, \tool extracts the Debian advisory from~the~repository.
+As Red Hat provides WebService API~\cite{redhat-api}, \tool~uses it to retrieve the Red Hat advisory.
 Notice that Debian tracks all CVEs on NVD, and Red Hat tracks some of them.

-\tool extracts URL references in each requested advisory and adds them as child nodes of the corresponding advisory source node.
-For an NVD advisory, \tool extracts URL references in the ``references'' field, where references to advisories and solutions are listed.
-Similarly, for a Debian advisory, \tool extracts URL references in the ``Notes'' field.
-For a Red Hat advisory, \tool uses a regular expression to extract URL references in the ``comments'' field, where developers discuss and record the resolution process of the vulnerability and may list references to patches.
+\tool extracts URL references in each requested advisory and adds them as child nodes of the corresponding advisory~source node.
+For an NVD advisory, \tool extracts URL references in the ``references'' field, where references~to advisories and solutions~are listed.
+Similarly, for a Debian advisory, \tool extracts~URL~references in the ``Notes'' field.
+For a Red Hat advisory, \tool~uses a regular expression to extract URL references~in~the~``comments''~field, where developers discuss and record the resolution process of the vulnerability and may list references to patches.